salaria-bikram/salaria-bikram/README.md

 - 👋 Hi, I’m @salaria-bikram
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java, PHP and learning to create websites!
-- 💞️ I’m looking for codes that can help me in learning Java.
 - 📫 How to reach me- Instagram (salaria_bikram)

 <!---